 Sequels can be terrible because filmmaking is an art as well as a business.
 A good horror movie is so much more than its raw components and it’s almost impossible to recreate the magic for a second go-around – even if you throw more money at it.
 Many original entries in long-running franchises are low-budget productions, featuring unknowns, but they express fresh ideas and inflict thrills with verve, thanks to the vision of the filmmakers.
 The sequels don’t always deliver to a similar depth or degree.

 Irregardless, in keeping with the Greed Is Good ethos of the decade, movie producers went all-in on sequels to 1980s horror movies.
-There was a voracious appetite for both theatrical and home video releases – why not capitalize?
-It didn’t matter if the original talent wasn’t prepared to return – the production company owned the intellectual property and could rehash it as it they saw fit – as long as they felt the fans wanted it.
+Given the voracious appetite for both theatrical and home video releases – why not capitalize?
+The original creators and cast were often cut out of sequel deals.
+The production company owned the intellectual property and could rehash it as it they saw fit – as long as they felt the fans wanted it.
 And the fans did.